Why Choose Chastity?

 Before I (Hugh) became Christian and cleaned up my life I had a girlfriend who was a medical doctor.
 She was on the pill and knew how to use the pill.
 She got pregnant while using the pill properly.
 In our secular mind set, abortion looked like the logical solution.
 It was the worst mistake I've ever made in my life.
 My abortion story is here.

 Gardasil only covers 4 of 40 strains of genital HPV.
 It's got tons of ugly side effects.

 Gardasil has been the subject of 7,802 "adverse event" reports from the time the Food and Drug Administration approved its use two years ago, according to the Centers for Disease Control and Prevention.
 (CNN, July 7, 2008)

 Gardasil doesn't stop HPV, nor does it stop all HPV cervical cancers.
 HPV is incurable by Gardasil or any other drug.
 Gardasil is like putting a 1-inch band-aid on a 10-inch gash.
-And of course it doesn't do anything to prevent any of the other 60 STIs.
+It doesn't do anything to prevent any of the other 60 STIs.

 Young people, you have become a revenue stream for people who say they are taking care of your health.
 You've been had! ...
 Me too!

-I have a friend who started having sex with his girlfriend.
+We have a friend who started having sex with his girlfriend.
 He was interested in Christianity.
 He was going to a United Church and started a Bible study.
-He visited my place and I asked how he reconciled his interest in Christianity with his sex life.
+He visited our place and I (Hugh) asked how he reconciled his interest in Christianity with his sex life.
 He said there's nowhere in the Bible where it says not to have sex before marriage.
 He said he searched for it and couldn't find it.
 Then it struck me that he didn't know the meaning of the word "fornication."
-I pulled out a dictionary:
+I (Hugh) pulled out a dictionary:

 Fornication: Voluntary sexual intercourse other than between a married couple, especially where either person or both persons are unmarried.
 (Gage Dictionary)